by Chris Lewis.

-Considering the buttons, the screen, the tons of features, reach, frequencies, and power – this is easily one of the best ham radios you can get.
+Considering the buttons, the screen, the tons of features, reach, frequencies, and power - this is easily one of the top ham radios you can get.

 Want to enjoy maximum quality in almost every aspect possible?
 Then you'll want to consider the Kenwood amateur radio TM-281A.

 There's almost no radio as quality-oriented and well-made at such a decent cost.
 You get a wide array of features, but also a straightforward system that even a beginner can use without any issue.